sglim/sglim.github.io/about.md

 ## <a name="hardware"></a>A smart plug that actually shipped

-I led the IoT team at Skelter Labs that built Brilli, a smart power socket.
+In 2019 I led the IoT team at Skelter Labs that built Brilli, a smart power socket.
 In boxes, in living rooms, not a demo.
 [MQTT and RabbitMQ]({% post_url 2018-06-15-smart-sockets-and-two-ender-3s %}) on the back, a Kotlin device server, BLE on the phone, and firmware updates designed to never brick anything.
 The two 3D printers we bought for prototype enclosures became a [hobby I still have]({% post_url 2019-07-10-the-ender-5-arrived %}).

 ## <a name="kyte"></a>A flight search app with a lot of data behind it